KasoziJoel/Back-end/README.md

-# [Project Name: E.g., GCDL Stock & Procurement Management System]
+# GCDL Stock & Procurement Management System

 ## 📝 Project Description
 This application is designed to manage stock procurement, sales, and credit tracking across multiple branches for [Briefly describe the business/project, e.g., a grain dealer or commodity broker].
 It is a backend API that serves [mobile/web application] requests based on defined business logic.